 The Gore-Tex technology gives the gloves waterproof and windproof ability, all while also being very breathable.
 They also dry pretty fast if they do get wet.
 All these characteristics are perfect if you are facing hard or unpredictable weather when climbing.

-Mountain Hardwear Hydra Glove
+Mountain Hardwear Hydra Gloves

-Best Use: Ice climbing, mountaineering, hard weather
+Best use: Ice climbing, mountaineering, hard weather

+The Mountain Hardwear Hydra Gloves have a right balance between warmth and dexterity.
 The wraparound technology allows for your hand to stay warmer and improves the dexterity by taking the seams away from the fingers, which is the place you need the most warmth and grip.

 For superior warmth, they have a Thermal.Q Elite Insulation of 180g on the back of the hand, as well as double waterproofing on the palm that helps your hands stay warm and dry while you do your activities in the snow.